bacpop/PopPUNK/docs/options.rst

      --refine-model        Refine the accuracy of a fitted model --assign-query        Assign the cluster of query sequences without re- running the whole mixture model
+     --generate-viz        Generate files for a visualisation from an existing database
      --use-model           Apply a fitted model to a reference database to restore database files

    Input files:
      --ref-db REF_DB       Location of built reference database